 If you recently received a layoff notice, read our step-by-step guide on how to prepare for your layoff.

-Also, see this list of U.S. companies hiring during the Coronavirus pandemic.
+Also, see this list of U.S. companies hiring during the Coronavirus pandemic, and our article on how to become a contact tracer.

 Resources for Laid Off Workers: